 Incentives for carrying out export activities

 If the share of export sales in total revenue from sale of goods (works, services) exceeds 15% (excluding export of certain raw materials such as natural gas, oil, precious metals, etc.), the CIT rate applicable to income from export sales is set at 0%.
 However, from 1 January 2023, the requirement to have 15% of the aggregate income from export operations to apply 0% CIT on export income has been abolished.
-Furthermore, for exporters, an accelerated seven days VAT refund process is introduced.
+Furthermore, for exporters, an accelerated seven-days VAT refund process is introduced.

 Incentives for the textile industry